Greek Orzo Pasta Salad

 - While orzo is cooking, mix dressing in a large bowl.
 Combine red wine vinegar, olive oil, vegetable oil, grated garlic, dijon mustard, dried oregano, salt, and pepper.
 Whisk until emulsified.

-- When orzo is done, drain in colander and quickly rinse with cold water.
+- When orzo is done, drain it in a colander and quickly rinse it with cold water.
 Add to bowl with dressing and toss to combine.
 Stir occasionally to help cool.
 (It will look like a lot of dressing, but the orzo will soak some of it up.)

 - Prepare ingredients: